hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 For example, on Cloud > Projects, you can see a list of all projects in the cloud.
 You can edit, create, or delete projects on the Cloud > Projects window.

-To learn whether you can perform tasks on the Cloud tab, refer to [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 **Tasks:**

 * [How to See All Services](#how-to-see-all-services)